quantumlib/OpenFermion/docker/README.md

         docker cp [path to file on disk] [container name]:[path in container]
 ```

-where container name can be gleaned according to step 6 above.
+where container name can be gleaned according to the step above.

 An alternative way of loading files onto the Docker container is through
 remote repos such as Github or BitBucket. git is installed in the Docker image.